horaja/line-biased-vision-encoder/README.md

 -> tests directory and slurm/submit_tests.py are broken.
 -> spatial transforms are not implemented currently
--> patch sizes and image sizes NEED to be fixed, as projection logic has not yet been implemented
+-> patch sizes and image sizes NEED to be fixed, as projection logic has not yet been implemented -> for eval: set pp to have evaluated in config file